SourceCode-AI/aura/docs/source/configuration.rst

     :language: yaml

 You can easily overwrite or extend this configuration file by using YAML anchors.
 This native feature of YAML allows you to merge existing YAML documents/parts into a single document.
-Aura requires you to prefix the YAML configuration with the `---`, which indicated it's a multi document file.
-When Aura detects this string at the beginning of the YAML configuration file, it injects the default configuration anchors into the document allowing you to inherit default configuration without a need of copy/pasting the unchanged parts.
+Aura requires you to prefix the YAML configuration with the `---`, which indicated it's a multi-document file.
+When Aura detects this string at the beginning of the YAML configuration file, it injects the default configuration anchors into the document allowing you to inherit the default configuration without a need for copy/pasting the unchanged parts.

-An example of YAML file overriding the the configuration while preserving the default values:
+An example of YAML file overriding the configuration while preserving the default values:

 ::